-SOME artists are beginning to engage
+Artists beginning to engage

 Not all musicians are as disconnected from reality as the IMC members, luckily.
 Far from.
-Thom Yorke, lead singer in Radiohead, for instance, was recently quoted as saying:
+Thom Yorke, lead singer in Radiohead, for instance, was quoted as saying:

 “We’re at a time when we are being presented with undeniable changes in the global climate and fundamental issues that affect every single one of us, and it’s the time we’re listening to the most hokey shite on the radio and watching vacuous bullshit celebrities being vacuous bullshit celebrities and desperately trying to forget about everything.
 Which is fine, you know, but personally speaking, I can’t do that.”

-Carole King is another successful musician and songwriter who has a huge audience and who stands out when she takes a clear stand – not in her songs, but by saying: “Demand clean power now”…
+Carole King is another successful musician and songwriter who has a huge audience and who stands out when she takes a clear stand – not in her songs, but simply by saying: “Demand clean power now”…

 » More info on demandcleanpower.org/carole-king